DillionSh/CDS/README.md

-Current models used is Logistic Regression, Neural Network, Random Forests and XGBoost Run by opening terminal and type "streamlit run proj_clone.py"
+Current models used is Logistic Regression, Neural Network, Random Forests and XGBoost. \n Run by opening terminal and type "streamlit run proj_clone.py"